 Create Linked Dropdown Lists in Excel

 Let’s start with an example to better understand how we can use linked lists in Excel.
 Let’s say I have a table that has three columns that represent the brands of a car: Toyota, Honda and Nissan.
 The rows represent the models:

 So what we could do is have one dropdown that contained the brands, such as Toyota, Honda and Nissan and the second dropdown would have the models.
 If we were to select Toyota, the second dropdown would show Prius, Camry, and Solara.

-So in order to do this, setup the data in a table like show above.
+In order to do this, setup the data in a table like shown above.
 Now select the categories (Row 1) and give the range a name in the upper left text box above column A.